 - HiTemp Medical Sheepskins must have a minimum shrink temperature of 110o C and should not decrease more than 5 oC after 5 wash cycles.

-- Must be colourfast.
+- Must be colorfast.

 There is very little scientific evidence that wool allergy exists.
 Allergies to wool are very rare and allergies due to dust mites and lanolin in the wool may be misinterpreted as wool allergies.
 Usually, wool responses are the pricking sensation caused by coarse wool - often experienced from the coarse wool used in sweaters.
-It is the ends of these coarse fibres that stick into you and cause the pricking response.
+It is the ends of these coarse fibers that stick into you and cause the pricking response.